ERS-HCL/kb-statefulset-sample-artifacts/README.md

-# Replicated StatefulSet deployment in Kubernetes - A Core Banking appliaction example
+# Replicated StatefulSet deployment Artifact for Kubernetes - with Core Banking appliaction example

 ## Description
 This repository contains the declarative Kubernetes deployment configuration for replicated StatefulSet with persistence volume, persistence volume claim and storage class.
 The deployment has been chiseled in respect of creating a core banking applicaiton which involves following: